-On our final day in Germany, Andrew and Lindy’s plan was to spend the afternoon at a fair in Stuttgart.
+On our final day in Germany, our plan was to spend the afternoon at a fair in Stuttgart.
 That meant I had the morning free.
 My sore throat had kept me awake most of the night, so I very much contemplated staying in bed instead of going out birding.
 But I reminded myself that it was very likely my last ever opportunity to bird in Germany, so I got up.
 I spent about three hours in the woods near the base and saw three new species, bringing my total for Germany up to 41.

 I felt worse and worse as the day went on.
 Every time I swallowed, I was in severe pain.